 - Make the frosting.
 Beat cream cheese and butter until fluffy.
 Add confectioners’ sugar and mix until incorporated.
 Add vanilla and milk, then mix until combined.
 Pour frosting over cooled cake.
-Garnish with chopped pecans.
+Garnish with chopped pecans or spiced pecans.

 When baking cakes, weigh your ingredients with a kitchen scale for the most accurate measuring.
 If you don’t have a kitchen scale, fluff your flour with a fork and spoon it into a measuring up (don’t pack it in).
 Level off with a fork.

 Avoid over-mixing the batter when adding the flour mixture as this will create a dense cake.
 Allow the cake to cool in the pan for only 10 to 15 minutes before inverting it onto a wire rack to cool completely.
 If the pan is hot, the cake will continue to “bake” and the outside will be crisp.

 For the cream cheese frosting, use cream cheese and butter that is softened, but still cool.
 If the cream cheese and butter are too soft, the frosting will be runny and goopy.
 It’s also important that the cake is cooled completely before frosting.

 To prevent my bundt cake from sticking, use my magic cake pan release.
 This paste releases cakes from the pan without a crumb left behind!

 Yes, 1 Tablespoon pumpkin pie spice may be used in place of individual spices.

 This recipe makes approximately 10 cups of batter, which can fit in a 9×2 inch square pan or two 8x4inch loaf pans.